homebrewing/tapline/apidoc.md

 ------------------
 The authorizations API is a bit different from other calls in Tapline, in that it requires HTTP basic auth along with third party client information for every request instead of using OAuth bearer tokens.
 This means that the authorizations API requires that you temporarily collect a user's name and password until you can get an OAuth2 bearer token.

+The authorizations API is heavily inspired by the [Github API](http://developer.github.com/v3/oauth/).

 ### Create an Authorization Token
 Create a new authorization for a third party client and a specific user.
 The response will give you an OAuth bearer token to use for authorized API requests on behalf of that user with the given scopes, if any.
 The request __must__ use HTTP basic auth (the `Authorization` header below) using the user's `name` and `password`, as well as including the `clientId` and `clientSecret` of the registered third party client.